docyes/backticker/README.md

 If {tick: true} is passed as an option will emit a `tick` event immediately.

+## params()
-If {params: value} is passed as an option when the `tick` event is trigggered it will pass the value as a subsequent argument.
-Note, if value is an array it will pass each item as a subsequent argument.
+When the `tick` event is trigggered it will pass the returned value of this function as a subsequent argument.
+Note, if the return value is an array it will pass each item as a subsequent argument.
+By default this returns the number of milliseconds between midnight of January 1, 1970.

 ## tick([params])

 Emit a `tick` event.

 If `param` the `tick` event will pass the value as a subsequent argument.
-Note, if the valie is an array it will pass each item as a subsequent argument.
+Note, if the value is an array it will pass each item as a subsequent argument.

 ## cid
 A special property of tickers, the `cid` or client id is a unique identifier automatically assigned to all tickers when they're first created.

 ## interval
 The `interval` between each `tick` event; defaults to 1000.

-## params
-When the `tick` event is trigggered params will be passed as a subsequent argument; defaults to undefined.

 ## Catalog of Events
 "tick" — when the elapsed time is equal to the set `interval`